Geek-Estate/horizon-landingpage/faq/index.md

 **Q: I want Horizon for my Facebook community.
 How do I enable that?**

-**A:** Share the app with other members, and get 20 people from the Facebook group to sign up and indicate their interest in having Horizon's hospitality exchange offering available to them.
+**A:** Share the app with other members, and get 15 people from the Facebook group to sign up and indicate their interest in having Horizon's hospitality exchange offering available to them.
+[Examples social media posts can be found here](/share/).

 Interested in additional features or analytics for your community?
 [Read up on our premium offering](http://www.horizonapp.co/hospitality-network-setup/)